The Guide to Adaptive Yoga

 It was also at this time that I was embarking on a self-discovery quest that lead me down many paths, and ultimately opened some amazing doors for my own personal growth.

-I had dove deep into my soul and realized that I am here to do great things and in order to do that, I had A LOT of healing in my heart to
+I had dove deep into my soul and realized that I am here to do great things and in order to do that, I had A LOT of healing in my heart to do.
+(A recent podcast explains it all).
+When I found the space in my heart that anger no longer was consuming, I filled it with life changing love.

 I have been hustling in and out of assisted living, rehab centers and group homes for over thirteen years, specializing in people with brain injuries.
-It is the most rewarding work I can ever imagine and it is SO needed in every community.
+It is the most rewarding work I can ever imagine.
+It is SO needed in every community.

-I need YOU.
 I want to share this very special population with YOU so that you can go into your communities and feel confident teaching Yoga to individuals with disabilities.

 I am currently taking applications for adaptive yoga teacher mentorship.
 Learn more!